Idolatry: Islam

 In Islamic sources, the concept of shirk (triliteral root: sh-r-k) can refer to "idolatry", though it is most widely used to denote "association of partners with God".
 The concept of Kufr (k-f-r) can also include idolatry (among other forms of disbelief).
 The one who practices shirk is called mushrik (plural mushrikun) in the Islamic scriptures.
 The Quran forbids idolatry.
 Over 500 mentions of kufr and shirk are found in the Quran, and both concepts are strongly forbidden.

 The Islamic concept of idolatry extends beyond polytheism, and includes some Christians and Jews as muširkūn (idolaters) and kafirun (infidels).
 For example:

 Shia classical theology differs in the concept of Shirk.
 According to Twelver theologians, the attributes and names of God have no independent and hypostatic existence apart from the being and essence of God.
 Any suggestion of these attributes and names being conceived of as separate is thought to entail polytheism.
 It would be even incorrect to say God knows by his knowledge which is in his essence but God knows by his knowledge which is his essence.
 Also God has no physical form and he is insensible.
 The border between theoretical Tawhid and Shirk is to know that every reality and being in its essence, attributes and action are from him (from Him-ness), it is Tawhid.
 Every supernatural action of the prophets is by God's permission as Quran points to it.
 The border between the Tawhid and Shirk in practice is to assume something as an end in itself, independent from God, not as a road to God (to Him-ness).
 Ismailis go deeper into the definition of Shirk, declaring they don't recognize any sort of ground of being by the esoteric potential to have intuitive knowledge of the human being.
 Hence, most Shias have no problem with religious symbols and artworks, and with reverence for Walis, Rasūls and Imams.

 Islam strongly prohibits all form of idolatry, which is part of the sin of shirk (شرك); širk comes from the Arabic root Š-R-K (ش ر ك), with the general meaning of "to share".
 In the context of the Qur'an, the particular sense of "sharing as an equal partner" is usually understood as "attributing a partner to Allah".
 Shirk is often translated as idolatry and polytheism.
-In the Qur'an, shirk and the related word (plural Stem IV active participle) mušrikūn (مشركون) "those who commit shirk" often refers to the enemies of Islam (as in verse 9.1–15) but sometimes it also refers to erring Muslims.
+In the Qur'an, shirk and the related word (plural Stem IV active participle) mušrikūn (مشركون) "those who commit shirk" refers to the enemies of Islam (as in verse 9.1–15).